 What is a tibial plateau fracture?

-Fractures of the tibial plateau are considered quite serious.
+It is quite a serious injury.
 The upper surface of the tibia bone contains structures which are critical to the knees functioning.
-In particular, cartilage meniscus and the cruciate ligaments are essential for a stable knee.
+In particular, cartilage meniscus and the cruciate ligaments attach there.
+They are essential for a stable knee.

 How bad is my injury?

 In surgical terms, there are 6 different classifications, depending on the severity and the nature of the injury.
-However, broadly speaking fractures can be separated into two main groupings: Displaced and Non-displaced fractures.
+However, the two main groups are:

 Non displaced tibial plateau fracture

-- Within this time the patient may be required not to weight bear and to wear a knee brace on the injured knee.
+During this time the patient should not weight bear.
+They should wear a knee brace to protect the knee.

 Displaced tibial plateau fracture

-- A displaced fracture is one where the bone breaks into two or more fragments.
-In this case, surgery is normally needed to re-fix the fragments in place to encourage correct healing of the bone tissue.
+A displaced fracture is one where the bone breaks into two or more fragments.
+If this happens then you will most likely need surgery to fix the fracments in place.
+This encourages correct healing of the bone tissue.

 References & further reading